ABOUT HELEN MACKINNON

 I grew up with a musical mother, a father whose playlist went from Monteverdi to Pink Floyd and a grandmother who taught me classical piano.
 Add to that, years of singing in church choirs, a brief affair with Scottish fiddle-playing and an insatiable appetite for film scores.
 Childhood was a musical melting pot.
 When I was 11, I remember my uncle teaching me a few chords from Deacon Blue's Dignity and how to improvise.
 It felt a world apart from years of classical studies and from that day, the piano and I were inseparable and explored new sounds together.

-Composing is a journey of life's rich musical encounters playing with the creations of my mind and spilling onto the manuscript paper in search of talented performers to bring them to life.
-My writing embraces tonality and melody to a degree that can feel rare among contemporary composers today.
-I believe that a carefully-carved and deeply-inspired melodic line connects with something ancient, secret and familiar inside us.
+Composing is a journey of life's rich encounters playing with the creations of my mind and spilling onto the manuscript paper in search of talented performers to bring them to life.
+My writing embraces tonality and melody to a degree that can feel rare in the contemporary classical world.
+I believe that a carefully-carved melodic line connects with something ancient, secret and familiar inside us.